TaranaGit/Student-Registration-Form-UI/README.md

-# 📝 Student Registration Form
+## 📝 Student Registration Form

-A responsive and dynamic student registration form built with React, TypeScript, Vite, Tailwind CSS, and React Bootstrap.
-This application allows students register new students and view the submitted details instantly.
+A responsive and dynamic student registration form built using modern web development tools and practices.
+The form allows users to input student details such as name, age, and grade level, and displays the entered information dynamically upon submission.

 ---
 ## 🌟 Features